bertkdowns/thesis/notes/proposal.litreview.md

 The broadest definition of a Digital Twin is *a set of digital data that mirrors a physical object or system.* Different authors have interpreted this differently, and the usage of the word differs across industries.
 Michael Grieves categorized Digital Twin Development in phases, where the simplest forms of Digital Twins only modeled the form of a product, and more advanced DT systems modelled behaviour, could integrate with other systems, and could use the data to make predictions and act autonomously [[@grieves2023digital]].
-In other literature, it is strongly associated with the concept of bi-directional communication between a physical and virtual model [[@agrawaldtconcepttopractice]].
+In other literature, it is strongly associated with the concept of bi-directional communication between a physical and virtual model [[@agrawaldtconcepttopractice]][[@KRITZINGER20181016]].

 ![Digital Twin System Classifications (See also [[@WALMSLEY2024100139]], [[@energy_yu_2022]] and [[@applications_singh_2022]] )](assets/dt_focus.drawio.svg)

 In the field of Chemical and Process Engineering, Digital Twins are most commonly associated with high fidelity behavioural modelling, and bi-directional communication, [[@energy_yu_2022]].
-This article will focus on these types of DT systems, rather than DTs used for design or offline analysis.
+A whitepaper from ArcWeb differentiates between "Project Digital Twins" used for offline analysis in design and construction, and "Performance Digital Twins" used for operations and maintenance.
+A DT system could be made or adapted for either, but bi-directional communication is a characteristic of Performance Digital Twins by nature of requiring a physical system running at the same time.
+This article will focus on this kind of Digital Twin system, though the attributes of Performance Digital Twins and Project Digital Twins strongly intersect.

 ## Digital Twins from a Control Perspective